No. 5 Duke rolls after Citadel coach taken to hospital

 The Citadel: Duke kept its previous four opponents to less than 60 points, a mark The Citadel reached with 10:16 remaining.
 But the Bulldogs, who opened the season by winning at Pittsburgh, weren’t able to defeat another Atlantic Coast Conference opponent.

 Duke: The Blue Devils have had plenty of chances to work out their kinks the past couple of weeks.
 They won’t play at home again for another three weeks.
-They gave up a season-high number of 3-point baskets, but also posted a season-high point total.
+They posted a season-high point total.

 UP NEXT